For events on your campus, please visit the Student Activities Moodle site: https://moodle.src.ac.uk/course/view.php?id=4587

-The Student Activities Officers work across departments to deliver health and wellbeing tutorials on a range of subjects, including;
+The Student Engagement Officers work across departments to deliver health and wellbeing tutorials on a range of subjects, including;

 - Alcohol Awareness

-The Student Activities team also work with a number of outside agencies to bring guest speakers and seminar events to your campus throughout the year.
-These include:
+Throughout the year, the Student Engagement Officers work with outside agencies to bring guest speakers and events to your campus, including:

 - 'One Punch’ Alcohol and violet crime